syncfusion-content/windowsforms-docs/WindowsForms/Classic/AutoComplete/Getting-Started.md

 ---
 layout: post
 title: Getting Started with WinForms ComboBoxAutoComplete | Syncfusion
-description: Creating-ComboBoxAutoComplete
+description: Creating-ComboBoxAutoComplete and illustrates the usage of the ComboBoxAutoComplete control without any external datasource.
 platform: WindowsForms
 control: ComboBoxAutoComplete
 documentation: ug
 ---

-# Getting Started
+# Getting Started with WinForms ComboBoxAutoComplete

 Implementing a simple ComboBoxAutoComplete can be done in the following ways.